mmm7/electronics-gym/tasks/trackA.md

 `(0,0,0) -> (0,0,1) -> (0,1,0) -> (0,1,1) -> (1,0,0) -> (1,0,1) -> (1,1,0) -> (1,1,1)`

-* Modify 3-bit counter to a 5-counter.
+* Modify 3-bit counter to a 3-bit *5-counter*.

-The BCD counter syscles through the states:
+The 5 counter has 5 state, cyscles through the follwing states:

 `(0,0,0) -> (0,0,1) -> (0,1,0) -> (0,1,1) -> (1,0,0)`